guanliu321/Predictive-Modeling-Using-SAS-Enterprise-Miner/README.md

 Following are the observations made for the current BANK dataset, from the output window:

 •From the dataset, 9 interval variables and 10 nominal variables were found.

+The table provides a brief of how much each of the variables can account in variable ‘y’.
+The column Variable Worth contains the log worth values of variables corresponding to the target variable.
+Higher the value more the variable can explain the response the variable.
+The plot in the previous section also explains the same numeric in the form of graph.

+The column Variable Importance ranks each of the variable for predicting the Target variable, depending on the variable worth values.

+From the table, we can see that variable “cons_conf_idx” can highly contribute than any other variables, to predict the response variable and variable “day_of_week” contributes the least.